The Zirbenweg trail – the ultimate beginner’s hike in the Austrian Alps

 You can get addicted to the views

-The Zirbenweg trail winds its way at an altitude of about 2,000m between the Patscherkofel and Glungezer mountains and is accessible via cable car.
+The Zirbenweg trail winds its way at an altitude of about 2,000m between the Patscherkofel and Glungezer cable car mountain stations.
 Most people, including us, start at Patscherkofel.
-Our main consideration is that we like to end at the Tulfeinalm (2,035m), one of our favourite mountain restaurants, and take the cable car straight home from there.
-(Yes, we are fortunate to live within walking distance from the valley station 🙄 ).
+Our main consideration is that we like to end at the Tulfeinalm (2,035m), one of our favourite mountain restaurants, and take the cable car home from there.

 From the Patscherkofel cable car mountain station (1,964m) the start of the trail is clearly marked with a wooden sign welcoming you: “Wilkommen am Zirbenweg”.
 It is also possible to be met by a welcoming committee of cows, as we were on our last hike.
 They are nothing to be afraid of, just make your way around them quietly while keeping an eye out for any sudden, unexpected behaviour.